We are currently accepting applications for Cohort #7

-The Leadership Academy for Homeless Services was created to provide professional development to new case managers and share best practices to promote excellence and consistency in the quality of care provided to our homeless neighbors.
-In this 10-week program, content will be delivered using online computer-based courses.
+The Leadership Academy for Homeless Services was created to provide professional development to new and seasoned managers/supervisors share best practices to promote excellence and consistency in the quality of care provided to our homeless neighbors.
+In this 10-week program, the content will be delivered using online, computer-based courses.
 In addition to training courses, participants will meet weekly to touch base, network, and have meaningful conversations about training topics and experience in the field.

 Who should apply?

-This curriculum was designed for new case managers looking to connect with others, increase knowledge and develop essential skills needed to work with the diverse homeless population we serve.
+Cohort #7 is specifically for managers/supervisors.
+This curriculum was designed for those looking to connect with others, increase knowledge and develop essential skills needed to keep employees motivated, productive, and committed.

 If you would like any additional information, please contact Shannon Barnes.